chstellar/flash26/README.md

 This file contains all of the datasets on which we want to run Snakemake.
 Replace the current datasets with ones you would like to run.
 To run on a new dataset, add a new row with a **short name**, a path to the **SPLASH run folder**, a path to the **metadata file**, a path to a **lookup table for artifact filtering** (you don't need to change this from the other rows), and a **translation table** (this is an integer corresponding to the correct genetic code to use for translation).

-#### Inside the SPLASH run folder, the script is looking for the following:
+#### Inside the SPLASH run folder, the script is looking for the following files

 1. `result.after_correction.scores.tsv`
 2. `sample_name_to_id.mapping.txt`